-Award winning multimedia artist Mark Ware’s wavelength project began in 2015 as an Arts Council England supported artistic and neuroscience collaboration between Mark and Prof Hugo Critchley and his colleagues at the Sackler Centre for Consciousness Science, University of Sussex.
+Award winning multimedia artist Mark Ware’s wavelength project was launched in 2015 as an Arts Council England supported art and neuroscience collaboration between Mark and Prof Hugo Critchley and his colleagues at the Sackler Centre for Consciousness Science, University of Sussex.
 The project began by investigating how natural versus artificial sounds and light affect the brain.
-In particular, the project was interested in inherent qualities in natural sounds and light that may benefit us in terms of wellbeing and health and that may also contribute to the understanding and creation of art.
-Here is a summary statement about the investigations in natural and artificial sounds provided by the Sackler Centre:
+In particular, the project focused on inherent qualities in natural sounds and light that may benefit us in terms of wellbeing and health and that may also contribute to the understanding and creation of art.
+We are very pleased to announce that a paper has been published on our investigations into natural versus artificial sounds (March 2017):

-Cassandra D. Gould1,2, Oliver Sparasci1, Alex Mees1, David Watson1,2, Mark Ware, Sarah Garfinkel1,2, Hugo D. Critchley1,2.
-1Department of Psychiatry, Brighton and Sussex Medical School, Brighton, UK.
-2Sackler Centre for Consciousness Science, University of Sussex, Brighton, UK.
-3School of Psychology, University of Sussex, Brighton, UK.
+Cassandra D. Gould, Oliver Sparasci, Alex Mees, David Watson, Mark Ware, Sarah Garfinkel, Hugo D. Critchley.
+Department of Psychiatry, Brighton and Sussex Medical School, Brighton, UK.
+Sackler Centre for Consciousness Science, University of Sussex, Brighton, UK.
+School of Psychology, University of Sussex, Brighton, UK.

+The gentle burbling of a brook, or the sound of the wind in the trees can physically change our mind and bodily systems, helping us to relax.
+New research explains how, for the first time.
 It is a commonly held belief that sounds from nature may be soothing and restorative, while the hustle and bustle of artificial, urban living may have less positive effects on mental health.
 As yet, however, there has been little scientific research into the effects of auditory environment on performance and brain activity.

 Dr Street says: ‘Most of my research to date has involved trying to unpick the things that contribute to aesthetic appreciation with a particular focus on complexity in visual scenes and fractal patterns (self-similar patterns commonly found in the natural environment).
 Trying to understand preference and experiences of beauty has long been the domain of artists and philosophers but the field of empirical aesthetics takes a scientific stance from which to explore experimentally, responses to beauty.

-Mark Ware has created a series of new digital artworks in consultation with Dr Street that is currently touring the country and is being exhibited at a variety of venues, ranging from Manchester’s Royal Exchange Theatre as part of the city’s European City of Science 2016 events, to cathedrals.
-The touring exhibition entitled, Reflecting Nature, brings together art and science to explore how we respond to natural and artificial stimuli.
-It consists of sixteen digital prints which use imagery of the natural environment and symmetrical patterns (to see the prints, please visit the Art For Sale page on this website).
+For the collaboration, Mark Ware created a series of sixteen new digital artworks in consultation with Dr Street that are currently touring the country and are being exhibited at a variety of venues, ranging from Manchester’s Royal Exchange Theatre as part of the city’s European City of Science 2016 events, to cathedrals.
+The Reflecting Nature touring exhibition brings together art and science to explore how we respond to natural and artificial stimuli.
+The sixteen digital prints can be seen on the the Art For Sale page on this website).